skisel/akka-persistence/paradox/src/main/paradox/jdbc.md

     @@@

-Please note [PR #75 - Removed binary dependency on slick-extensions](https://github.com/dnvriend/akka-persistence-jdbc/pull/75), if you are using the Oracle driver, you must have a [Lightbend subscription](https://www.lightbend.com/platform/subscription).
+Please note [PR #75 - Removed binary dependency on slick-extensions](https://github.com/dnvriend/akka-persistence-jdbc/pull/75), if you are using the Oracle driver from slick-extensions, you must have a [Lightbend subscription](https://www.lightbend.com/platform/subscription).
 I have misinterpreted Lightbend open sourcing slick-extensions 3.1.0 as a change to the license, it didn't so you __cannot__ use it for free.

-If using Oracle, you'll also need the Slick Oracle driver:

 ```
 // to resolve the slick-extensions you need the following repo